What are Truffles?

 A common approach to using truffles is to shave or grate them onto the dish just prior to serving.
 This is fine, however certain truffles that are more robust, such as the French black, may also be warmed through sauces, and dishes like pasta, mashed potato and risottos, greatly increasing the release and depth of aroma.

-Where can you buy truffles?
+Where can I buy truffles?

 Depending on your proximity to a truffle farm, you may be able to purchase direct from the grower.
 Other options include buying online, either from a grower or gourmet food distributor, or seeking out growers at farmer’s markets and seasonal festivals.
 High end food retailers may also stock fresh truffle, during the winter harvest season.